Changpeng Zhao, The normal Guy Who Conquered Crypto - UrduPoint

 Changpeng Zhao, The 'normal Guy' Who Conquered Crypto

-Paris, (APP - UrduPoint / Pakistan Point News - 30th Apr, 2024) During his time at the helm of the world's biggest cryptocurrency firm, former Binance boss Changpeng Zhao, who will be sentenced in the United States later Tuesday for money laundering, perfected the humble executive look.
+Paris, (APP - UrduPoint / Pakistan Point News - 1st May, 2024) During his time at the helm of the world's biggest cryptocurrency firm, former Binance boss Changpeng Zhao, who was sentenced to four months' prison in the United States on Tuesday for money laundering, perfected the humble executive look.

 At parties, on stages and in meetings, he was rarely seen without his black polo shirt, emblazoned with the insignia of his firm -- complemented by the corporate logo tattooed on his arm.